Who is affected?

 On the basis of comparisons of large groups of people with Alzheimer's disease with others who have not been affected, researchers suggest that there are a number of risk factors.
 This means that some people are more likely to suffer from the disease than others.
 However, it is unlikely that the disease could be traced to a single cause.
 It is more likely that a combination of factors lead to its development, with the importance of particular factors differing from one person to another.

-About one person out of twenty over the age of 65 suffers from Alzheimer's disease and less than one person in a thousand under the age of 65.
+About one person out of twenty over the age of 65 develops Alzheimer's disease and less than one person in a thousand under the age of 65.
 However, it is important to note that although people do tend to become forgetful as times goes on, the vast majority of people over 80 stay mentally alert.
-This means that although the likelihood of suffering from Alzheimer's disease increases with age, old age does not itself cause the disease.
+This means that although the likelihood of developing Alzheimer's disease increases with age, old age does not itself cause the disease.
 Nevertheless, recent evidence suggests that age related problems such as arteriosclerosis may be important contributing factors.
 Also, as people are now living longer than in the past, the number of people with Alzheimer's disease and other forms of dementia will most probably increase.

 Some studies have suggested that more women are affected by the disease than men at any one time.
 However, this can be misleading because women as a group live longer than men.
-This means that if men were to live as long as women and did not die of other illnesses, the number suffering from Alzheimer's disease would be about the same as that for women.
+This means that if men were to live as long as women and did not die of other illnesses, the number with Alzheimer's disease would be about the same as that for women.

 Genetic factors (Heredity)